- J.D., magna cum laude, Marquette University Law School – Lead Articles Editor for Marquette Intellectual Property Law Review

-Erin is an associate in DeWitt’s Intellectual Property Practice Group.
+Erin is an attorney in DeWitt’s Intellectual Property practice group.
 She assists clients with all facets of intellectual property law, particularly patent prosecution, litigation, opinion letters, trademarks and copyrights.
 In this capacity, Erin helps to prepare domestic and international patent applications and handles the prosecution of those applications through to issuance.

 Articles & Presentations